Podcasts and radio

 You can hear me on the BBC World Service’s climate change show, The Climate Question.
 I recently appeared on an episode about why coral reefs are surprisingly important for protecting our changing planet.

 You can also hear me on What in the World, a daily news podcast for the BBC World Service.
-Recently, a huge, red-hot metal ring fell from the sky and landed in a small village in Kenya.
+Recently, a huge, red-hot metal ring fell from the sky and landed in a village in Kenya.
 I explained why space junk is such a big issue, and how people are trying to get rid of it.